toogitter/automower-connect-fork-NEW-API/README.md

 [![npm](https://badgen.net/npm/v/automower-connect)](https://www.npmjs.com/package/automower-connect)

-FORK of https://github.com/jochamsa/automower-connect with NEW API implemantation!
+FORK of https://github.com/jochamsa/automower-connect with NEW API implementation!

 A nodejs package which allows communicating with the Automower Connect API.